 The Nigeria banking industry is a very competitive sector; this is why Polaris has to come up with lots of banking services that will entice its customers to stay behind and appreciate the services they have to offer.

-On of the banking services in Polaris Bank portfolio is the USSD banking.
-Their USSD banking allows their customers to perform lots of banking task with their mobile phone even without an internet connection.
+One of the banking services in the Polaris Bank portfolio is USSD banking.
+Their USSD banking allows their customers to perform lots of banking tasks with their mobile phone even without an internet connection.

 You may be wondering how!
 No need to worry, in this article, we will show you how to use the Polaris Bank USSD transfer code to send money to any bank account in Nigeria.

 How to use Polaris Bank Transfer Code to send money